-This year has been turned upside down in many ways.
+Last year was turned upside down in many ways.
 Everything from how we work, attend school, shop and even spend our leisure time has been disrupted.
-That includes the sport of golf.
+That includes the sport of golf and golf stocks.

 In recent years, golf has seen its active player numbers steadily decline as baby boomers age and youngsters eschew this traditional country club sport.

 Who would have thought that its popularity would surge during a pandemic?

-Golf rounds played in America were up 14% in 2020 (2021 data is not yet available), according to industry research firm Golf Datatech.
-And so far in 2020, rounds played are up almost 9% as golf is the rare sport that can be played while maintaining social distancing.
+Despite the pandemic, golf rounds played in America were up 14% in 2020 (2021 data is not yet available), according to industry research firm Golf Datatech.
+Golf is the rare sport that can be played while maintaining social distancing.